boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 important goals, since it represents roughly 7-8% of the current conformance test suite (~4000 of the ~50,000 tests).

-When the PR of the first prototype of Temporal for Boa was submitted a few things became evident.
+When the PR of the first prototype of Temporal for Boa was submitted, a few things became evident:

 1. Date/Time is a complicated beast (duh)
 2. There's room for optimization and improvement